hodori0719/aniembed/README.md

 ## Misc

 A front-end app using React.js to traverse through a pre-generated embedding graph is in development, but it's on hold until I'm able to resolve problems with MXNet.
-Feel free to friend me on MAL @Ho-kagoTeaTime :)